josecolella/Redis-With-JSON-Node/README.md

-# Introduction to using REDIS as a JSON store
+# Introduction to using Redis as a JSON store

-The following is a document that provides information on storing JSON in redis, and the different strategies that are available with advantages and disadvantages.
-The examples with utilize node and the redis client to store JSON.
+The following is a document that provides information on storing JSON in Redis, and the different strategies that are available with advantages and disadvantages.
+The examples with utilize node and the Redis client to store JSON.
 The majority of this information comes from the amazing presentation by [@itamarhaber](https://github.com/itamarhaber)

 ## Why did I create this README?

-To give people an understanding as to the different possibilities in using REDIS as a JSON store and showing a working code that allows anyone to jump start their project.
+To give people an understanding as to the different possibilities in using Redis as a JSON store and showing a working code that allows anyone to jump start their project.
 I will be querying a json endpoint and saving the json in three different ways:

 **As a key- value, where the value will be the JSON:**